yf-liu/yf-liu.github.io/_posts/2018-11-30-Fiber-Bundles/2018-11-30-Fiber-Bundles.md

 p _ 1 \stackrel{G _ {\alpha \beta}}{\rightarrow} p _ 2 = R _ g (p _ 1) \defas \Phi _ \alpha ^ {-1} (x) [\Phi _ \alpha (x)[p _ 1] \bullet g]
 $$

 where $x \defas \pi (p _ 1)$ and $\bullet$ denotes the group multiplication in $G$.
 In this way the right action of $G$ moves the points of $P$ within individual fibers.
 The definition is independent of the choice of the local chart.
+We can think of the group $G$ as being an action which pushes points in the bundle around the bundle along the fibers.
 There is a rather confusing but widely used notation:
 $$
 p _ 2 \defas R _ g (p _ 1) = p _ 1 \cdot g
 $$